-Data collection Fifty-seven renal allograft recipients treated in the Nephrology Service of the Hospital Universitari Dr. Peset in the city of València (Spain) were included in this study.
+Fifty-seven renal allograft recipients treated in the Nephrology Service of the Hospital Universitari Dr. Peset in the city of València (Spain) were included in this study.
 Patients received a standard immunosuppressive regimen of CyA (Sandimmun Neoral®).
 Steady state blood samples were withdrawn 12-14 hours after dose administration and measured by a specific monoclonal fluorescence polarization immunoassay.
-We collected 11 patient factors such as age, gender, creatinine plasma levels, creatinine clearance, alkaline phosphatase, hematocrit, urea and bilirubin, along with dosage, CyA blood concentration and post-transplantation days to build the models.
-Each pattern was formed by the present and past values of the these variables in order to perform one-step-ahead prediction.
-We split the data into two groups: two-thirds of the patients were used to train the models and the rest for their validation using the cross-validation method.
+We collected 11 patient factors to build the models: age, gender, creatinine plasma levels, creatinine clearance, alkaline phosphatase, hematocrit, urea and bilirubin, along with dosage, CyA blood concentration and post-transplantation days.
+Each pattern was formed by the present and past values of the these variables in order to perform one-stepahead prediction.
+We split the data into two groups: two-thirds of the patients were used to train the models and the rest for their validation using the crossvalidation method.